chenq9901-logic/chenq9901-logic.github.io/Teaching/topology_2025.md

 - Week 1: A short online kick-off meeting + 3 lecture recordings + Q&A
 - Week 2: 3 lecture recordings + Q&A
 - Week 3: Group consultations + Q&A
-- Week 4: Group presentations.
+- Week 4: Group presentations + 1 in-person lecture on modal logic of space by Nick.

 ## References